Compare assemblies, NuGet packages, and more

 The comparison will appear as a new top-level node in the Assembly Explorer.

 Elements within the comparison node (types, members, files) are highlighted in different colors with the following meanings:

 Green — the element is present in the second assembly and absent in the first assembly.

 Red — the element is present in the first assembly and absent in the second assembly.

 Violet — the element is present in both assemblies, and it has differences.

 When you double-click an element with differences, the comparison opens in an external diff tool.
 If the diff tool is not specified, a dialog will appear where you can specify it:

-If you have Visual Studio or KDiff installed on your machine, you can click the corresponding button to use one of these tools.
+If any of the following applications are installed on your machine, dotPeek will detect them and suggest using one of them as the diff tool: Visual Studio, KDiff, Beyond Compare, WinMerge, P4Merge, and Meld.
 Alternatively, specify the path to a diff tool and command line arguments to open the compared documents.
 The documents are referred to as

 $2.
 The selected tool and its arguments will be saved for later comparisons, and you can change it on the page of dotPeek options Ctrl+Alt+S.

 To finish comparing assemblies, select the comparison node and press Delete or right-click it and choose Remove Item from List.